-See unit map for specific unit common assessments Assessment Anchor Eligible Content A1.1.1.5.1 (ex d, subtract, and/or multiply polynomial expressions press answers in simplest form).
-Note: Nothing ger than a binomial multiplied by a trinomial.
-A1.1.1 Operations with Real Numbers and Expressions A1.1.1.5.2 squ the tor algebraic expressions, including differences of ares and trinomials.
-Note: Trinomials are limited to form ax^2+bx+c where a is equal to 1 after factoring all monomial factors.
-A1.1.1.5.3 Sim plify/reduce a rational algebraic expression.
-Concepts (what students need) Skills (what students must be able to do) (what students need to know) quations and Inequalities Simplify/factor expressions involving polynomials.
+See unit map for specific unit common assessments Assessment Anchor Eligible Content A1.1.1.5.1 Add, subtract, and/or multiply polynomial expressions (express answers in simplest form).
+Note: Nothing larger than a binomial multiplied by a trinomial.
+A1.1.1 Operations with Real Numbers and Expressions A1.1.1.5.2 Fa tor algebraic expressions, including differences of ares and trinomials.
+Note: Trinomials are limited to form $ax^2+bx+c$ where a is equal to 1 after factoring all monomial factors. plify/reduce a rational algebraic expression.
+Concepts (what students need) Skills (what students must be able to do) Equations and Inequalities Simplify/factor expressions involving polynomials.
 Use polynomial identities.
 Perform arithmetic operations on polynomials.
 Apply and extend previous understandings of arithmetic to algebraic expressions.
 Write, solve, and/or graph linear equations